Updated September 19, 2022

 14.2.
 In the event the Customer breaches their non-solicitation obligation imposed herein, the Parties agree that it would be difficult to determine the actual damages to the Contractor that would result from such material breach.
 The Customer further agrees that in the event of any such breach, the Customer shall pay the Contractor compensation equal to 300% of the affected Consultant’s monthly rate (or hourly rate multiplied by 168) for each such breach, which is the Parties’ good faith estimate of the damages caused by the breach.

 15.1.
 Capacity.
-In providing the Services under the Service Contract, it is expressly agreed that the Contractor is acting as an independent contractor and not as an employee.
+The relationship of the Parties hereto is that of independent contractors.
 The Customer and the Contractor acknowledge that the Service Contract does not create a partnership or joint venture between them, and is exclusively a contract for service.
 The Contractor and their Personnel shall not be eligible to participate in any vacation, group medical or life insurance, disability, profit sharing or retirement benefits, or any other fringe benefits or benefit plans offered by the Customer to its employees, and the Customer shall not be responsible for withholding taxes with respect to charges and payment hereunder or making any insurance contributions, including for unemployment or disability.